philgamevy/cronitor-js/README.md

 ## <a name="heartbeat">Heartbeat
 A Heartbeat object is a special integration for daemons, control loops, or other long running processes.
 It provides a single `tick` method that is used to indicate that a process/job is running.
 The interval at which the `tick` counts are flushed to Cronitor is configurable (default 60 seconds).

-The following example uses [sqs-consumer](https://github.com/bbc/sqs-consumer) to demonstrate using heartbeat to demonstrate
+The following example uses [sqs-consumer](https://github.com/bbc/sqs-consumer) to demonstrate using heartbeat to monitor a continuously running background job - in this case, a queue worker.

 ```javascript
 const { Consumer } = require('sqs-consumer');